sinaghassemi/semanticSegmentation/README.md

 # 1. Generating training, validation and test samples

 The samples required for training, validation or testing the network should be generated and stored in [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file enabling fast reading during training.
-The codes used to generate the dataset files are written in MATLAB and provided each dataset.
+The codes used to generate the dataset files are written in MATLAB and provided for each dataset.

 ## 1.1 Training and validation samples (INRIA datset)